• Skip to primary navigation

 You can do surges on roads, track, or trails, on flat terrain or hilly terrain.
 You should not be worried about hitting an exact pace; most GPS watches will lag for such a short duration.
 The terrain can match the specific demands of your race or simply be the route you enjoy most.
 This workout is meant to be fun – there’s a certain joy to short bursts of running fast – so don’t overthink it too much.

 For the most basic type of surge, keep the duration around 30 seconds in length.
-This is long enough to stress your neuromuscular system without accumulating lactic acid in the legs.
+This is long enough to stress your neuromuscular system without accumulating lactate and its fatigue-inducing metabolites.
 You can scale the recovery based on your fitness level and point in training.
 Typically, a recovery jog of 1-minute is enough to allow your legs to recover.
 Beginners, those coming off of injury, or those recovering from a race can lengthen the recovery up to 90 seconds.
 You do not want to shorten the recovery interval too much, as you want your muscles to recover before the next interval.

 Lower mileage runners can do 8-10 surges; higher mileage runners can begin at 10 surges and progress up to 15-16.
 As with any run, incorporate a warm-up and cooldown jog of at least one mile each.
 You can incorporate surges into a run of any length.